In MMA, fights always start on the feet and almost always go to the ground.

 If you use the techniques explained previously when discussing the low mount, you can move into top mount quite smoothly.
 By pushing down with your pelvis and directing pressure into your opponent’s abdomen, the focus will be on breathing.
 Punching from the top and landing elbows or forearm strikes will bring your opponent’s guard up high and this is where you can capitalize further on the control you have.

 By placing your hands/fists against the floor, you can use the open space either side of your opponent as leverage to slide your hips up to your opponent’s chest.
 With your knees under your opponent’s armpits – and your weight planted on the upper torso – you make it almost impossible for your opponent to bridge and push you off.

 From this position, you are as safe as it can get.
-You can place your weight over their face or simply smash their face with strikes until they give up or the referee steps in.
+You can place your weight over their face or simply smash their face with ground and pound until they give up or the referee steps in.
 If you are going for the submission, you have your opponent’s arms under your control.
 You can transition to S Mount or simply lock in for an armbar.